What are the advantages of taking classes online?

 What is the capstone project?

 The final class students in the post-professional doctor of physical therapy program take is Clinical Applications.
 In it, students complete a project that demonstrates their competence with the components of the patient/client management model, the processes of clinical decision-making and the effective/efficient use of resources.
-Capstone projects include content in the areas of genetics and immunology.
 Each student completes a capstone project.
 All other courses must be completed prior to enrollment in this course.

 Can I take a course on-campus if I want to?